ArtPoon/slides/markdown/mimm4750g-L18-assembly.md

 * This requires that we compare every pair of pieces!
 * Quadratic complexity ($O(N^2)$) with the number of reads, which is already a huge number.
-* Made even more difficult if we want to tolerate *inexact* matches!
+* Made even more difficult if we want to tolerate *inexact* matches (sequencing error or polymorphism)!

 <img src="/img/contig2.png" width="500px"/>